rowalter/rowalter.github.io/_posts/2020-3-24-Running BOINC on GCP.md

 categories: Cloud
 published: true
 ---
-Spending compute ressources for calculation on various problems has recently become very popular again.
+Spending compute ressources for calculation on various things has recently become very popular again.
 The trigger was certainly the corona crisis.
-Some colleagues at VMware have developed a Fling for this purpose, which is also becoming increasingly popular.
+Some colleagues at VMware have developed a [Fling](https://flings.vmware.com/vmware-appliance-for-folding-home) for this purpose, which is also becoming increasingly popular.

 But not everyone has a Homelab with sufficient computing power available.
 Therefore I have been thinking about moving this workload into the cloud for quite some time.